jamesthesnake/PumasDocs.jl/docs/src/basics/simulation.md

-A `SimulatedPopulation` is a collection of `SimulatedObservation`s, and when indexed like `sim[i]` it returns the `SimulatedObservation` of the `i`th simulation subject.
+A `SimulatedPopulation` is a collection of `SimulatedObservation`s, and when indexed like `sim[i]` it returns the `SimulatedObservation` of the `i`th simulation subject which can be further used to access the individual fields.

 ## Visualizing Simulated Returns

 These objects have automatic plotting and dataframe visualization.
 To plot a simulation return, simply call plot on the output using [Plots.jl](https://github.com/JuliaPlots/Plots.jl).
-For example, the following will run a simulation and plot the observed variabes:
+For example, the following will run a simulation and plot the observed variables:

 ```julia
 obs = simobs(m,data,param)